 UPDATE November 2019: Diagnostic tools used to identify coronary microvascular dysfunction

-Watch the conference speakers (11 presentations, about 20-25 minutes each) attending the 2019 INOCA “Meeting of the Minds meeting on non-obstructive coronary artery disease in London England in this fantastic series of videos.
+Conference speakers (11 expert presentations, about 20-25 minutes each) attending the 2019 INOCA “Meeting of the Minds meeting on non-obstructive coronary artery disease in London, England in this fantastic series of videos.